 It is significant to prepare evacuation kits for natural disasters and to keep it close to your bed side.
-The kit composes an electric torch, a portable radio, batteries, survival foods (at least for 3 days), and bottles of water (see page 16).
+The kit composes an electric torch, a portable radio, batteries, survival foods (at least for 3 days), and bottles of water (see page 18).

 In addition to these, it will be much better to talk about what you need in a disaster with your family.
 In the Tohoku Great Earthquake, a lot of mountainous communities isolated for several weeks due to the fact that collapsed roads to the communities hampered rescue teams.
 You may not isolate for a few weeks in Katano unlike the communities.
-However, it is important to think about what to do if nobody rescues you for a few days.
+However, it is important to think about what to do if

+Broken glass can cut your feet. nobody rescues you for a few days.